sanjaysan9248/DcckerFlask/README.md

-# Flask App Docker Deployment on AWS EC2
+# Flask App Deployment using Docker and AWS EC2

-This is a small project where I created a simple Flask application, put it inside a Docker container, and deployed it on an AWS EC2 Ubuntu instance.
+This is a small learning project where I ran a simple Flask application inside a Docker container and deployed it on an AWS EC2 Ubuntu instance.
-The main purpose of this project was to understand how Docker works, how to run containers on a cloud server, and how to expose the app publicly.
+I did this to understand Docker basics and how deployment works on the cloud.

----

-## What this project contains
+## Files in this project
-- A basic Flask app (`sanapp.py`)
+- sanapp.py → Flask app
-- A `requirements.txt` file for dependencies
+- requirements.txt → dependencies
-- A Dockerfile to build the Docker image
+- Dockerfile → used to build the Docker image
-- Instructions to run the project locally or on AWS EC2

----

-## Flask App (sanapp.py)
+## Flask App Code

 ```python
 from flask import Flask